 We conduct our business worldwide.
-We are headquartered in Taiwan and have most of our operations outside of the United States.
-We undertake our design and development activities primarily in Korea and Taiwan.
+We are a Cayman Islands corporation with principal executive offices in Hong Kong and have most of our operations outside of the United States.
+We undertake our design and development activities primarily in China, Korea and Taiwan.
 Our integrated circuits are manufactured, assembled, tested and packaged by third-parties located primarily in China, Korea, and Taiwan.
-We generated 93%, 90% and 91% of our revenue in 2012, 2013 and 2014, respectively, from sales to customers outside the United States.
+We generated 91%, 89% and 89% of our revenue in 2014, 2015 and 2016, respectively, from sales to customers outside the United States, and for the year ended December 31, 2016, 74% of our revenue was from sales in three jurisdictions - Taiwan, Korea and China.
 International operations are subject to many other inherent risks, including but not limited to:

-- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to Taiwan and Korea); - unexpected changes in, or impositions of, legislative or regulatory requirements;

-- complying with a variety of foreign laws; - differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - · adverse taxes rules, regulations and penalties; and - Other factors beyond our control such as nature disasters, terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.
+- international economic and political conditions, such as political tensions between countries in which we do business (please also refer to Risk Factors relating to China, Korea, and Taiwan); - unexpected changes in, or impositions of, legislative or regulatory requirements; - complying with a variety of foreign laws; - differing legal standards with respect to protection of intellectual property and employment practices; - cultural differences in the conduct of business; - inadequate local infrastructure that could result in business disruptions; - exporting or importing issues related to export or import restrictions, tariffs, quotas and other trade barriers and restrictions; - financial risks such as longer payment cycles and difficulty in collecting accounts receivable; - · adverse taxes rules, regulations and penalties; and - other factors beyond our control such as nature disasters, terrorism, civil unrest, war and diseases such as severe acute respiratory syndrome, the Avian influenza, and the Swine influenza.

-Although our reporting currency is the U.S. dollar, and the majority of our sales and cost of sales are denominated in the U.S. dollar, the majority of our operating expenses are denominated in the NT dollar, and to a lesser extent Korean won, Chinese renminbi, and U.S. dollar.
-The functional currency of our Korean operations is the Korean Won.
+Although our reporting currency is the U.S. dollar, and the majority of our sales and cost of sales are denominated in the U.S. dollar, the majority of our operating expenses are denominated in the NT dollar, and to a lesser extent Korean won, Chinese yuan and U.S. dollar.
+The functional currencies of our Korean operations and our Chinese operations are the Korean Won and the Chinese yuan, respectively.
 As a result, appreciation or depreciation of other currencies in relation to the U.S. dollar could result in material transaction and translation gains or losses that could adversely affect, or cause fluctuations in, our results of operations.
 We do not currently engage in currency hedging activities.

 Parts of the world, including Taiwan, Japan, China and the United States are susceptible to earthquakes.
-In 1999, 2008, and 2011 Taiwan, China, and Japan respectively, experienced severe earthquakes that caused significant property damage and loss of life.
+In 1999, 2008, and 2011, Taiwan, China, and Japan respectively, experienced severe earthquakes that caused significant property damage and loss of life.
 Although the 1999, 2008 and 2011 earthquakes did not have a material impact on our business, a major earthquake and consequent disruptive events could severely disrupt the normal operations of our business and have a material and adverse effect on our financial condition and operating results.